 Responsibility

-This Privacy Notice is provided by Wisefields FZ LLC (Fujairah Creative City Commercial Licence No. 18476/2022 of Office 2002, 20th Floor Creative Tower, Fujairah, United Arab Emirates.
+This Privacy Notice is provided by Wisefields FZ LLC (Fujairah Creative City Commercial Licence No. 18476/2022 of Office 2002, 20th Floor Creative Tower, Fujairah, United Arab Emirates).

 We are committed to safeguarding the privacy of the personal information that we process in the course of our business, including the personal information we receive from you (“you” or “your”).
 This Privacy Notice describes how and why we collect, store and use personal information, and provides information about the rights of the individuals to whom such personal information relates.